 Your eyes are too pure to look (favorably) on evil; you cannot tolerate wrongdoing.
 Why then do you tolerate the treacherous?
 Why are you silent while the wicked swallow up those more righteous than themselves?Habakkuk 1:13, NIV

 What I’m about to say I only present as my present view, in the hopes that it helps someone.
-It is an view, and an view alone, yet it is not unfounded.
+It is a view, and a view alone, yet it is not unfounded.

 Christ is the King over all, and if mercy and grace were a person… it’s he.
 The Father; the Son, and the Spirit are one in the same in substance, character, and nature with him (simplified Nicene Creed perhaps).
 He is the Light, and he is the Fire.
-On the cross he became us in our fall, as an actor and a symbol (so to speak) for a short while.
+On the cross he became us in our fall (looking at it metaphorically), like an actor and a symbol (so to speak) for a short while of our collective story with sin.

 I think that he willingly let go of the protection of the Spirit in order to brutally illustrate what happens when we leave the gift of God’s Grace, provision, and mercy.
 In this way he “became” sin for us.